soz-live/soz-live.github.io/about.md

 # About

+## Introduction

+**SOZ-LIVE** is a collection of over 2600 Lisp routines, that enables the creation of complex CAD entities, from a series of inputs of simpler objects.
+It builds upon basic types such numbers and vectors to Lines, Plane entities to enable the modelling of complex Parts and Assemblies.

+## SOZ

+### The What of SOZ

+**SOZ** = Scripted ObjectZ

+**SOZ** is a means to combine:

+- Functional Programming (FP)
+- Object Oriented Programming (OOP)
+- Scripting

+all programmed in Lisp.

+### The Why of SOZ

+**SOZ** was created to enable:

+- powerful but simple access to CAD objects through Lisp.
+- parametric modelling of complex 3D Solid entities.

+Along the way, benefits of using the **SOZ** approach became apparent, including:

+- Reduced code duplication.
+- Ease of extending classes.
+- Adding to the functionality of CAD.

+## LIVE

+### The What of LIVE

+**LIVE** = Lisp Interactive Visual Environment

+**LIVE** is a Node-based visual User Interface (UI) written in **SOZ** that enables the user to create visual scripts for iterative design.

+### The How of LIVE

+The routines are built into the Core of **SOZ**, and consist of under 1000 lines of code.

+**LIVE** objects, such as Nodes and Links, are created in PaperSpace while the modelling entities are created in ModelSpace.

 ## The Vision

 The vision is to provide a better way of programming Lisp in CAD with immediate benefits to the coder, the user and the community.